Normalization and Scaling in Correspondence Analysis

 Below are the core numerical outputs of a correspondence analysis of the data used in this post.
 The first row shows the singular values.
 The remaining rows show the standard coordinates for the rows (brands) and columns (attributes).
 Refer to Understanding the Math of Correspondence Analysis, for a detailed explanation about what these are and how they are computed.

-In the row principal normalization, you multiply the position of each of the row categories from the original table (i.e., Coke through Pepsi Max) by the corresponding singular values.
+In the row principal normalization, you multiply the position coordinates of each of the row categories from the original table (i.e., Coke through Pepsi Max) by the corresponding singular values.
 The first two dimension are then plotted.
 For example, for Coke Zero, its coordinate on the x-axis is .669*-0.63 = -.42, and its position on the y-axis is .391*.99 = .39.
 As mentioned, if the two dimensions explain all the variance in the data, then the positions of Coke Zero relative to all the other brands on the map is correct.

-Expressing these calculation as formulas, we have:
+Expressing these calculations as formulas, we have:

 x for a row = Singular value 1 * Standard Coordinate 1